postgrespro/mmts/generations2.md

      * and thus can only get it later, creating reordering.
      *
      * This lwlock is not very nice, however; first, it makes Ctrl-c-ing
-     * query during PREPARE writing impossible, second, it doesn't sound efficient.
+     * query during PREPARE writing impossible, second, it doesn't sound efficient,
+     * third, unfairness of lwlocks might make taking it in excl mode impossible
+     * (that can be fought with sleep hack though).
      * An alternative (already present in mtm)  is announcing
      * 'I'm preparing'/'I'm changing enabled mask' in shmem under spinlock and
      * using condvars for waking each other after changing this.